Do you know which Christmas cookies are the most popular in the Czech Republic? Here's the answer: Linzer cookies, aka linecke cukrovi!

 ➜ Instructions with Photos

-STEP 1: Put the flour in a bowl.
-Add the cold, chopped butter, sugar, egg yolk, and vanilla.
+STEP 1: Sift the flour in a bowl.
+Add cold, sliced butter, sugar, egg yolk, lemon zest, and vanilla.

-STEP 2: Using your hands, work into a smooth dough.
-Be patient; it's going to take a while.
-Stop kneading once the dough is soft; otherwise, the cookies will be too stiff.
-Wrap the dough in cling film, and put it in the fridge to rest for about two hours.
+STEP 2: Use your hands to work the mixture into a smooth dough.
+Be patient—it will take some time.
+Stop kneading as soon as the dough feels soft; over-kneading can make the cookies too firm.
+Wrap the dough in plastic wrap and let it rest in the fridge for at least two hours, or ideally overnight.

-STEP 3: Take the dough out of the fridge and divide it in half.
-Put one half back in the refrigerator and leave the other on the kitchen counter for about 10 minutes to soften.
-The dough should be stiff, not soft, but it should be able to be rolled out.
-Knead the dough briefly with your hands, making sure it is evenly smooth.
+STEP 3: Remove the dough from the fridge and divide it in half.
+Return one half to the refrigerator and leave the other on the counter for about 15 minutes to soften slightly.
+The dough should remain firm but pliable enough to roll out.
+Briefly knead it with your hands to ensure it is evenly smooth.

-STEP 4: On a floured work surface, roll out the dough to the thickness of a straw (about ⅛" or 3 mm) and cut out the shapes.
-I used a cookie cutter in the shape of a flower about 2 inches (5 cm) in size.
-If the top part has a hole in the middle, prepare an equal number of upper and lower cookie parts.
+STEP 4: Roll out the dough on a floured work surface to a thickness of 1/8 inch (3 mm), then cut out your shapes.
+I used a flower-shaped cookie cutter about 2 inches (5 cm) in size.
+If you are making cookies with a hole in the top layer, be sure to prepare an equal number of tops and bottoms.

-After you have processed the first half of the dough, take the second half out of the fridge and proceed to make the cookies in the same manner.
+Once you have finished working with the first half of the dough, take the second half out of the fridge and prepare the cookies the same way.

-STEP 5: Transfer the cut-out Linzer tart shapes to a baking sheet lined with parchment paper using a flat knife.
+STEP 5: Carefully transfer the cut-out Linzer shapes to a parchment-lined baking sheet using a flat knife or spatula.

-STEP 7: Dust the slightly cooled tops of the cookies with icing sugar.
-Carefully spread the bottom cookie part with jam and cover it with the sugar-dusted top piece.
+STEP 7: Dust the cooled tops of the cookies with powdered sugar.
+Spread a layer of jam on the bottom cookie, then gently place the sugar-dusted top piece on it to create a sandwich.

 ➜ Useful Tips